rajinwonderland/areahub-react-challenge-2021/README.md

   - [Button](https://chakra-ui.com/docs/form/button)
 4. Search can be implemented for the Landfill's `NAME`, `CITY`, `STATE` and/or `ZIP`. __You're only required to implement one__ of the following search inputs as shown in the final project's demo and video for the purpose of this exercise.
 5. Additional extensions added to the design and/or functionality will be noted for bonus points 🎉!!!
-6. Another opportunity for bonus points, enable horizontally scrolling on the table for mobile layouts!
+6. Another opportunity for bonus points, enable horizontal table scrolling on mobile interfaces!

 # Notes